MinimalGhost/crypto-nomicon/README.md

 # Cryptonomicon

 A cryptocurrency tracking and portfolio management tool with a retro 80s-90s flair.
+Demo video can be found [here](https://youtu.be/GyZZVEVo1J4).

 ## Intalling / Getting Started